 A less reflective profile means less attention—something some owners specifically want.

 Modern buyers prefer blacked-out aesthetics.
-A well-executed chrome delete can actually make your car more attractive to the next owner.
+A well-executed chrome delete can make your car more attractive to the next owner.

 Tesla already comes chrome-free on newer models—but 2017-2020 Model 3s have chrome window trim that looks outdated.
 Chrome delete makes older Teslas look like current models.